top of page

 FOR EXAMPLE...

-Prior to telling my students this, I taught them x 10 on the place value chart, representing numbers with disks and bundling.
-We talked about conceptually what happens when something is times ten through various drawings and diagrams and representations.
-I taught the overall concept of things that are ten times as many. .
-However, I want my students to practice like a mathematician and understand that any number x 10 is that number with a zero at the end.
-That's a shortcut, by exploring patterns when solving.
-Or if they did use a procedure to solve, that's a check for them to see if their answer is correct.
-I personally view that as MP.8 of the Standards for Mathematical Practice where students look for and express regularity in repeated reasoning, and look for general methods and shortcuts.
-As long as I have first taught the conceptual understanding, I do want students to notice patterns to make their work easier and to be able to find shortcuts.
-I find nothing wrong with that as long as my students understand WHY it works the way that it does.
+Prior to conveying this to my students, I taught them multiplication by 10 using the place value chart, representing numbers with disks and bundling.
+We discussed conceptually what happens when something is multiplied by ten through various drawings, diagrams, and representations.
+I taught the overall concept of things that are ten times as many.
+However, I want my students to practice like mathematicians and understand that any whole number multiplied by 10 is that number with a zero at the end.
+That's a shortcut by exploring patterns when solving.
+If they used a procedure to solve, that's a check for them to see if their answer is correct.
+I personally view that as MP.8 of the Standards for Mathematical Practice where students look for and express regularity in repeated reasoning and look for general methods and shortcuts.

 SUMMARY: